jerryhgladinet/docs/admin/source/chapter03.rst

 **Max Device Count(Concurrent Device Count) for Each User (0-Unlimited)**

-    This is the number of concurrent devices connected to Cluster Server for each user.
+    This is the number of concurrent devices connected to the Cluster Server for each user.
 The default is not limited.

 4.9.1 Performance and Throttling